Ontario College Graduate Certificate in Environmental Visual Communication

 Equipped with hybrid skills and a sense of active environmental stewardship, graduates of this innovative, integrated, and applied program will be able to connect ideas among diverse groups and tell compelling stories with fluency.

 Solutions to long-term sustainability are not found solely in the realm of science.
 Environmental visual communication is an emerging field and its practitioners are key leaders who, through collaboration and deliverables, can build bridges between science and society.
-The ultimate goal is to motivate the public to care about and become active participants in saving our planet.
+The ultimate goal is to motivate the public to care about and become active participants in sustaining our ever-changing world.

 Program Learning Outcomes